iamalinguist/iamalinguist.github.io/_projects/1_project.md

 ---
 layout: page
-title: begin syntax in Hindi
+title: an introduction to Hindi Syntax
-description: academic monograph (VP, NP, Verb Group, Subordination and Coordination)
+description: an academic monograph (VP, NP, Verb Group, Subordination and Coordination)
 img: assets/img/projects/pro1 banner.jpg
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

 This book is a basic introduction to syntactic analysis in Hindi.
 Assuming no prior knowledge of the subject whatsoever, it is meant for students who are learning about syntax for the first time, especially those interested in SOV Asian languages.
 It provides a strong and easy-to-understand foundation for those who want to embark on a longer-term study of syntax.